austin0209/am-sprite-labeler/README.md

 f1 - write to file (csv)

-f2 - read from file (should be a csv in a directory called "Sprite Sheet Saves" which should in the the active directory)
+f2 - read from file (should be a csv in a directory called "Sprite Sheet Saves" which should be in the the active directory)

 f3 - open sprite sheet